felixkln/ML-Road-Segmentation-Project/src/README.md

 ## Technical Details

-* Patch-based binary classification using CNN (each patch can be classified either as a `road' or as a `background')
+* Patch-based binary classification using CNN (each patch can be classified either as a 'road' or as a 'background')
 * Patches of size 16 x 16 of the original satellite image are classified and then reassembled to constitute the final prediction for the road segmentation
 * Use of Data Augmentation of satellite images (vertical and horizontal flips, random rotations (up to +-90°), brightness, contrast, saturation, hue)